Flashfyre/Spectrite/README.md

 X = Spectrite Rod

+### Spectrite Bone Block
+A block of Spectrite Bone.
+It cannot be broken without a Spectrite Pickaxe or anything of its efficiency level or higher.

+Crafting Recipe:

+X　X　X

+X　X　X

+X　X　X

+X = Spectrite Bone

+### Spectrite Glass
+Glass made of Spectrite Sand.
+Since Spectrite Sand cannot currently be obtained, the only way to find this is to use a tool with Silk Touch on these blocks in either Spectrite Dungeons or Spectrite Skull structures.
+Placing this block above an active beacon will result in a hue-changing beacon beam.

 ### Spectrite Sand
 A block of granular Spectrite.
 This block is currently unused and cannot be obtained in survival.

 ### Spectrite Portal
 A portal that takes you to the entrance of the world's Spectrite Dungeon.

+### Spectrite Fire
+Fire, but changes hues like any other Spectrite thing.
+It currently does not function differently than regular fire and will catch entities on regular fire.
+Currently, its only source is Spectrite Blaze fireballs.

 ### Molten Spectrite
 Essentially lava but with Spectrite instead of rock.
 Though, it's much hotter than lava and no potion could protect you against the intense heat of this element.